-In this workshop, participants will learn about survivor stages of change, interventions, and the abuse-instilled fear that complicates recovery.
+The workshop focuses on survivor stages of change, interventions, and the concept of abuse-instilled fear that complicates recovery.

 Help your clients heal